Reading Peoples Body Language

 • A recent study shows that only approximately 7% of communication is based on words we utter

-• A good portion comes from voice and tone approx
+• A good portion comes from voice and tone, approx 38% and the remaining 55% come from reading peoples body language.

-The Power And Benefits Of Reading Peoples Body Language
+The Power and Benefits of Reading Peoples Body Language

 • A group called “TalentSmart” have tested over a million people and found that upper echelons of top performers are filled with emotional intelligence